dolphindb/release/2.00/README.md

 * UI enhancements for the Web-Based Cluster Manager.
 With the integrated user interface, you can now view, suspend and cancel jobs (running, submitted or scheduled) in DolphinDB.
 Note that after you have upgraded the server version, the "web" folder must be updated as well.
 The new version of Web-Based Cluster Manager uses the WebSocket protocol to enhance its support for binary protocols.
 Your web browser may need to be updated to the latest version.
 We recommend using the latest version of Chrome or Edge.  (**2.00.4**)

 ### Issues Fixed

+- An error occurred when using `order by` on columns of STRING type with `limit 0, k` or `limit k` on MVCC tables. (**2.00.9.5**)

+- When deleting a function view with `dropFunctionView`, a server crash may occur due to the absence of locking during log writing. (**2.00.9.5**)

+- When joining two tables with `equi join` or `inner join`, incorrect results were returned if the two matching columns are of STRING and NANOTIMESTAMP types. (**2.00.9.5**)

+- When loading tables with `loadTable`, data loss may occur on the cold storage tier if the table names were improperly verified. (**2.00.9.5**)

+- The `select distinct` statement is disabled.
+The keyword "distinct" is recognized as function `distinct`, i.e., the order of the elements in the result is not guaranteed to be the same as the input, and the column name is distinct_xxx. (**2.00.9.5**)

 - When the configuration parameter *datanodeRestartInterval* was set to a time less than 100 seconds, the data node was immediately restarted by the controller in a graceful shutdown situation or after the cluster was restarted. (**2.00.9.4**)